-The initial term of the Dilawri Leases range from approximately 11 to 20 years from the first day of the first full calendar month following the date of the Dilawri Lease (being July 22, 2015 in respect of each of the Initial Properties), with remaining terms as at December 31, 2021 ranging from 4.7 to 18.4 years and a weighted average remaining lease term of approximately 10.5 years.
-As of the date hereof, the twelve month rolling average basic rent payable under the Dilawri Leases is approximately \$28.11 per square foot.
+The initial term of the Dilawri Leases range from approximately 11 to 20 years from the first day of the first full calendar month following the date of the Dilawri Lease (being July 22, 2015 in respect of each of the Initial Properties), with remaining terms as at December 31, 2022 ranging from 3.5 to 17.1 years and a weighted average remaining lease term of approximately 9.2 years.
+As of December 31, 2022, the twelve month rolling average basic rent payable under the Dilawri Leases was approximately \$28.77 per square foot.
 The year of expiry of each Dilawri Lease is set forth under "Properties Held by the REIT".
 The leased premises have been leased to the Dilawri Tenants in an "as is" condition and the REIT was not required to perform any repairs or construct any improvements to the leased premises prior to entering into such Dilawri Lease.